arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-Arduino-Cloud.md

 8. Click the ![Cloud Editor Upload button](img/icon_web-editor-upload.png) **Upload** button to upload directly from the Cloud Editor, or go back to Arduino Cloud and upload from the sketch tab.

-> **Note:** Each time the sketch is updated from Arduino Cloud (by adding or changing Variables), the changes made to `thingsProperties.h` in Cloud Editor will be overwritten.
+> **Note:** Each time the sketch is updated from Arduino Cloud (by adding or changing Variables), the changes made to `thingsProperties.h` in the Cloud Editor will be overwritten.
 To upload the sketch again, simply repeat the steps above.

 ---